-Making sense of international league tables
+Making sense of international league and rankings tables

 David Jobbins is a writer and editor specialising in international higher education.
 He was international editor of The Times Higher Education Supplement from 1992 to 2007 and writes regularly for University World News.
 He is also a special professor in international education at the University of Nottingham.
 Below he explains how those considering an education abroad can use international rankings to guide them.

 So it makes sense for these students to look at the international rankings — which they are likely to frequently encounter in the promotional material from institutions on their wish list — alongside other information about the country and university being considered.

-- How good a guide are they to an individual’s university experience when an important choice – where shall I study? — is made more difficult by the further question —– in which country?
+- How good a guide are they to an individual’s university experience when an important choice – where shall I study? — is made more difficult by the further question – in which country?